New Jersey Child Custody Modification Due to Threats of Violence and Harassment

 In DS v.
 CS, a New Jersey appellate court considered an appeal from a final restraining order entered under the Prevention of Domestic Violence Act, and a change of custody ordered by the court.
 The lower family court had found that the defendant had threatened to kill her former husband and his current wife, and had harassed him by sending him threatening emails.

-The couple was married in 1996 and got divorced in 2007.
-They had two kids, and at the time of their divorce the mother had primary residential custody, while the father had liberal parenting time.
+The couple was married for 11 years before they divorced.
+They had two kids, and when they got divorced, the mother had primary residential custody, while the father had a substantial amount of parenting time.
 In 2015, the father got a temporary restraining order against the mother for her terroristic threats under N.J.S.A.
 2C:12-3, and harassment under N.J.S.A.
 2C:33-4.
 There was a trial at which the daughter was a witness and testified that the mother had threatened to kill the father and his wife.
 One of these threats had also been recorded.
-The threat was that the mother would kill the current wife and break her legs with a baseball.
 The witness testified similarly.
 In the mother’s emails, she also threatened the father, telling him he would pay.

 The family court found that the defendant had made terroristic threats and committed harassment.
 It concluded that the daughter’s testimony was credible, as was the witness’s testimony.
 The emails were also considered threats and harassment.
 It granted the restraining order to stop the wife from committing further abuses.

 When the temporary restraining order was entered, the father was given temporary custody of their two kids.
 The family judge interviewed the daughter and continued custody of the kids with the father.
 It also directed the mother to participate in reunification therapy with the daughter and found she could have parenting time based on a therapist’s recommendation.
 The son was 17 and the daughter was 15 at that time.